Expert Plumbing Bathroom Plumbing in Palmyra, MO

 Curbless showers, freestanding tubs, and double vanities each carry specific plumbing requirements.
 Meeting them in the rough-in is what makes the finished Marion County design work.

 Our bathroom plumbing carries a 10-year workmanship guarantee — separate from any manufacturer warranty on the parts themselves.
 If the bathroom plumbing we performed fails because of how we did it, we come back and fix it free for a full decade.
-Water heaters and fixtures we install are backed by their full manufacturer warranty, and the parts and accessories we fit carry standard 1–5 year warranties by item.
+Appliances and fixtures we install are backed by their full manufacturer warranty, and the parts and accessories we fit carry standard 1–5 year warranties by item.

 We quote bathroom plumbing on honest scope: no unnecessary up-sell, salaried (never commissioned) technicians, and a transparent diagnostic so you see exactly what we see — including the parts still in good shape.
 If a repair is the right call we say so; if replacement is the better long-term economics, we say that.
 The flat-rate bathroom plumbing quote is written and good for 30 days.